GerardWassink/elevator.py/README.md

 The libraries used in this project are:
 * ADAFRUIT_MotorHAT, used for
 	* motor control
+* paho.mqtt - message broker, used for
+	* communicating between remote control and elevatir
 * collections - deque, used for
 	* the creation of a queue mechanism
 * atexit, used for